 The Harbour Bridge is approximately 30min from the airport and a $42-56 NZD Uber.

 Every city seems to have its own zoo, and while all the monkeys and giraffes look the same in all zoos around the world, I reckon Auckland has a pretty sweet one, even though I’ve been to the likes of the San Diego Zoo, for example.
 Auckland Zoo is green, vast and well-maintained, and most importantly, the animals look really happy, well-fed and well-looked after, as our zoo is driven by its efforts in conservation and making a difference to the lives of animals.
-You’ll find more than 1,400 animals at Auckland’s Zoo, made up of exotic species ooh-oohing and squawking, as well as native animals, like our famous Kiwi, chirruping in their enclosures.
+You’ll find more than 1,400 animals at Auckland’s Zoo, as well as native animals, like our famous kiwi.

 A trip to Auckland Zoo is $24 NZD for an adult – and it’s not-for-profit, so every cent goes back into the zoo or to the animals.